alemxral/HCLI/readme.md

 cscript init.vbs
 ```

-OR Run the application using any HCLI command in the root path:
+OR Run the application using any HHCLI command in the root path:

 ### Initial Setup